nodearch/nodearch/README.md

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Setup
-Clone the project on your local machine, using the following command.
+To clone the NodeArch project onto your local machine, you can use the following command in your terminal:
 ```bash
 git clone https://github.com/nodearch/nodearch.git
 ```
+This will create a local copy of the NodeArch project on your machine, allowing you to access the source code and make changes as needed.

 Switch to the repo directory, and then install dependencies
 ```bash